ConductorOne/cone/internal/c1api/docs/C1ApiAuthV1IntrospectResponse.md

 NewC1ApiAuthV1IntrospectResponseWithDefaults instantiates a new C1ApiAuthV1IntrospectResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAccessTokenId

-`func (o *C1ApiAuthV1IntrospectResponse) GetAccessTokenId() string`

-GetAccessTokenId returns the AccessTokenId field if non-nil, zero value otherwise.

-### GetAccessTokenIdOk

-`func (o *C1ApiAuthV1IntrospectResponse) GetAccessTokenIdOk() (*string, bool)`

-GetAccessTokenIdOk returns a tuple with the AccessTokenId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessTokenId

-`func (o *C1ApiAuthV1IntrospectResponse) SetAccessTokenId(v string)`

-SetAccessTokenId sets AccessTokenId field to given value.

-### HasAccessTokenId

-`func (o *C1ApiAuthV1IntrospectResponse) HasAccessTokenId() bool`

-HasAccessTokenId returns a boolean if a field has been set.

 ### GetFeatures